irsbugs/wlug-agm/2022-02-24/README.md

 1.  *RimuHosting* recently migrated the machine running our website to another virtual machine without any problems.

-2. Migrating some of the RIMU hosting and Wiki material to github.io.
+2. Migrating some of the *RimuHosting* and Wiki material to github.io.
     Look at possibly having a CNAME for our current domain to point to wlug.github.io.

-3. Ian will set up a wlug.github.io Nikola website as a start as replacement of important content on *RimuHosting* and the wiki.
-May need to talk to Daniel about keeping wiki as a static website.
+3. Ian will set up a wlug.github.io Nikola website as a start as replacement of important content on *RimuHosting* and the Wiki.
+May need to talk to Daniel about keeping Wiki as a static website.

 4. Peter to check with lecturers on what they use for applications.
 Try to promote meetings that use open source and appeal to the Uni